mstdokumaci/stx/README.md

 ### Data listeners on references

-⚠ It's also possible to listen `data` events explicitly.
+⚠ It is also possible to listen `data` events explicitly.

 ```js
 fired = []